Les 5 principales compétences que les référenceurs devraient développer

 3. Proactive listening

-Proactive or active listening means that you listen attentively to the person speaking to you.
-It requires you to absorb what is being said and to listen with the aim of fully understanding what the speaker is communicating.
+Proactive or active listening means that you listen carefully to the person speaking to you.
+It requires you to absorb what is being said and listen with the aim of fully understanding what the speaker is communicating to you.

 You may have guessed it, but proactive listening is actually an essential part of developing empathy and critical thinking skills.
 And it’s important not to confuse listening to someone with hearing what they say.
 Especially since when we talk about proactive listening, we’re not just talking about absorbing the words that are said.
 It’s not just about what’s communicated, but how it’s communicated.
 Pay attention to your body language and tone of voice so you can understand the person you’re talking to.